MooersLab/pymolsnips/README.md

 For example, the equation environment is not recognized.
 This limits the optional code that can be used to render multi-line equations.

-While the support for full-fledged literate programming is absent in **nteract**, even experienced Jupyter Notebook will enjoy using **nteract** for rapidly interrogating foreign notebooks and starting new notebooks.
+While the support for full-fledged literate programming is absent in **nteract**, even experienced Jupyter Notebook users will enjoy using **nteract** for rapidly interrogating foreign notebooks and starting new notebooks.

 <A href=#FASTLINKS2>Return to list of editors above.</A>